Cortisone: The end of an era

 Cortisone shuts down this cellular recruitment process, reducing swelling, but unfortunately inhibiting healing.
 The result is that the weakened tissues stay in the weakened state for a longer period of time, sometimes exposing the athlete to repeat injury or permanent damage.
 This panacea drug has always had this hidden harmful risk.
 If used too often or in the wrong place such as the Achilles tendon, the tissues can completely rupture and never return to the full, uninjured state.

-Fortunately the cortisone era is over.
-We have realized that the best response to tissue injury is to stimulate stronger healing, to feed the cells that are trying to repair the injury, and to recruit more progenitor or stem cells to guide the complex healing process.
-This tissue stimulation is done by a combination of careful early tissue mobilization, often performed by expert physical therapists, by early joint and tissue controlled exercises that stimulate repair rather than irritate the injury, and by direct application of growth factors and sometimes stem cells.
+Fortunately, the cortisone era is over.
+We have realized that the best response to tissue injury is to stimulate stronger healing, to feed the cells that are trying to repair the injury, and to recruit more stem-cell-derived progenitor cells to guide the complex healing process.
+This tissue stimulation is done by a combination of careful early tissue mobilization, often performed by expert physical therapists, by early joint and tissue controlled exercises that stimulate repair rather than irritate the injury, and by direct application of growth factors to recruit healing cells.

-And it is not just stem cells.
+And it is not just growth factors.
 We also combine joint lubricants such as hyaluronic acid with growth factors when we inject into joints to stimulate additional lubrication production.
 Specific anti-inflammatory fractions of growth factors are being combined to produce both pain relief and tissue stimulation.
-In the near future, we will likely be using newer albumin like proteins, currently in clinical trials, which absorb the inflammatory components in swollen joints and tissues.
+In the near future, we will likely be using newer albumin-like proteins, currently in clinical trials, which absorb the inflammatory components in swollen joints and tissues.

 There are, of course, times when healing won’t occur and cortisone can be symptomatically helpful, but our job is to figure out how to promote healing in those tough situations as well as the more straightforward overuse cases.